swarm-game/swarm/data/scenarios/Tutorials/README.md

     growth: [500,600]
 ```

-The box drawing entites are already known.
+The box drawing entities are already known.

-### New entites to get old ones
+### New entities to get old ones

-The `yeilds` key is another trick which can be used to hide `known` entites from player.
+The `yields` key is another trick which can be used to hide `known` entities from player.
-When the player `grab`s such entity the specified entity is yeilded instead.
+When the player `grab`s such entity the specified entity is yielded instead.

-But `yeilds` is also useful for other cosmetic entites like "wavy water".
+But `yields` is also useful for other cosmetic entities like "wavy water".

-Note that entites like "known printer" and "wavy water" do not have recipes.
+Note that entities like "known printer" and "wavy water" do not have recipes.

 However, it does not solve everything.
 For example the "spruce" replacement for "tree"
 needs to yield itself, so that the player does not plant the slow "tree".